-Dr. Uwe Schramm has served as our chief technical officer of solvers and optimization since January 2014.
+Dr. Uwe Schramm has served as our Chief Visionary Officer since January 1, 2022, after serving as our Chief Technical Officer of solvers and optimization since January 2014.
 Prior to this role, Dr. Schramm served as managing director of Altair GmbH, our wholly-owned German subsidiary, from September 2011 to December 2013.
+Prior to his role as managing director, Mr. Schramm served in various roles with us since 1996.
 Dr. Schramm holds a master's degree and a doctorate degree in solid mechanics from the University of Rostock in Rostock, Germany.

-Mahalingam Srikanth has served as our chief technical officer for HPC and cloud solutions since January 2014.
+Mahalingam Srikanth has served as our Chief Technology officer since January 1, 2022, after serving as our Chief Technical Officer for HPC and cloud solutions since January 2014.
 Prior to this role, Mr. Srikanth was a senior vice president at Altair from July 2011 to November 2013 and a vice president at Altair from January 2008 to June 2011.
 Mr. Srikanth holds a bachelor's degree in computer science and engineering from Gulbarga University in Gulbarga, India and an executive masters of business administration from the Indian School of Business in Hyderabad, India.

-Nelson Dias has served as our chief revenue officer since January 1, 2018, after serving as our Senior VP-Asia Pacific since 2006.
+Nelson Dias has served as our Chief Revenue Officer since January 1, 2018, after serving as our Senior VP-Asia Pacific since 2006.
 Prior to running Altair's APAC region, Mr. Dias was Managing Director of Altair India from 2002-2005.
 He has over 28 years of technical sales and management experience.
 Mr. Dias holds a Bachelor of Engineering in Computer Science degree from the University of Mumbai.

-Amy Messano has served as our chief marketing officer since January 7, 2019.
+Amy Messano has served as our Chief Marketing Officer since January of 2019.
 Prior to joining Altair, Ms. Messano served as vice president of marketing/communications for the Electronics and Safety division at Aptiv PLC (formerly Delphi), a global technology company, from 2012 to 2013, and then as vice president, Integrated Marketing and Communications from 2014 to 2018 where she was primarily responsible for global marketing teams supporting marketing campaigns, messaging and supporting materials as well as distribution, and was also responsible for web, digital marketing, social media, media relations and content creation globally.
 Ms. Messano holds a bachelor's degree in history and English from the University of Colorado, Boulder, and a master's of science, journalism from Northwestern University.